Phalaenopsis mirabilis

 Phalaenopsis mirabilis is a species of orchid native to Vietnam and Thailand.
-The specific epithet mirabilis means wonderful, marvellous or extraordinary.
+The specific epithet mirabilis means wonderful, marvelous, or extraordinary.

 Description

-This species is a miniature, warm to cool growing branch and canopy epiphyte.
+This species is a miniature, warm to cool-growing branch and canopy epiphyte.
 It has a short stem, which is enclosed in leaf sheaths.
 The leaves are oval-elliptic and unequally bilobed at the apex.
-0.7 cm wide flowers arise from pendent to erect, 8-10 cm long, few to several flowered inflorescence.
+0.7 cm wide flowers arise from pendent to erect, 8-10 cm long, few to several flowered inflorescences.
 Flowering occurs from September to October.

 Ecology

 This species occurs in primary and old secondary, dry, evergreen, broad-leaved, lowland and montane forests at elevations of 680-1300 m above sea level.
 It is commonly present along stream valleys.

 Taxonomy

 Within the subgenus Parishianae it is placed in the same clade as species of section Aphyllae.
 It appears to be closely related to Phalaenopsis pulcherrima.
 Two other analyses suggest a close relationship to Phalaenopsis deliciosa.